 The prayer known as St. Patrick's Breastplate is most appropriate for a Christian celebration of St Patrick's day.
 The prayer is written in the style of an old Celtic blessing and emphasizes the Celtic Christian belief that God is all around.
 For a deeper understanding, you should read a copy of St Patrick's prayer (a photograph of a shorter version is included alongside).

 It is well known that the Irish are fond of a good toast year-round, and St. Patrick's Day is no exception.
 The simplest and most common toast to be heard in Ireland is 'sláinte', being the Gaelic word for 'health'.
 The toast is intended to wish good health to all present—despite whatever drink is being consumed!
 (Sláinte is pronounced slawn-cha).

 A Famous Gaelic Toast

 The Gaelic toast below is a tongue-in-cheek description of the ideal state of affairs in Irish culture:

 'Here's to a long life and a merry one.

 A pretty girl and an honest one.

-A cold pint—and another one!
+A cold pint—and another one!'

 St Patrick's Day: Irish Sayings and Proverbs

-There are a few Irish traditions which relate to St. Patrick's Day.
+There are a few Irish traditions that relate to St. Patrick's Day.
 For example, it was always said in my house when I was growing up that if it snowed on St. Patrick's Day we would have a fine summer that year.
 I can't say that it ever came true—but it was a comfort when faced with snow in March to think that a warm and sunny summer was ahead!